-Are you aged 30 years or older and have had three doses of COVID-19 vaccine?
+Have you had both doses of a COVID-19 vaccine?
+Did you have the second one more than 12 weeks (84 days) ago?
 Thank you for reading this, your help, whatever your final decision, is very much valued.
 We would like to invite you to take part in our study, Evaluating COVID-19 Vaccine Boosters (COV-BOOST).
 Before you make any decision, it is important you take the time to understand why we are doing this research and what it would involve.
 Please read the following information carefully and consider discussing it with friends, relatives or others as you wish.